iamutkarshtiwari/osdc_zip/README.md

-# 2-Cars
+# 1-Cars
-An arcade game for Sugar XOs.
+An arcade game skeleton

 #Installation of dependencies(Through terminal)